gromacs/gromacs/docs/user-guide/mdp-options.rst

    (1e-6)
    the relative constraint tolerance for constraint pulling

-.. mdp:: pull-print-com1
+.. mdp:: pull-print-com

    .. mdp-value:: no

-      do not print the COM of the first group in each pull coordinate
+      do not print the COM for any group

    .. mdp-value:: yes

-      print the COM of the first group in each pull coordinate

-.. mdp:: pull-print-com2

-   .. mdp-value:: no

-      do not print the COM of the second group in each pull coordinate

-   .. mdp-value:: yes

-      print the COM of the second group in each pull coordinate
+      print the COM of all groups for all pull coordinates

 .. mdp:: pull-print-ref-value